Sunderland vs Wycombe: Kick off, how to watch, referee and latest odds

 Wycombe will be sweating on the fitness of Albanian youth international Anis Mehmeti, who is rated as unlikely having missed the final few games of his side’s League One campaign.

-For Sunderland, defender Carl Winchester is a big doubt, though former Hamilton boss Neil will otherwise be able to choose from a fully fit squad, with striker Nathan Broadhead, Leon Dajaku and Aiden McGeady all expected to be available.
+For Sunderland, defender Carl Winchester has recovered to be included in the squad and former Hamilton boss Neil has confirmed other than long term absentee Niall Huggins, he will be able to choose from a fully fit squad, with striker Nathan Broadhead, Leon Dajaku and Aiden McGeady all available.

 How can I watch Sunderland vs Wycombe Wanderers?